Disability Pride Brighton draws 3,000-strong crowd!

 Disability Pride Brighton was the first Disability Pride event in England, holding its inaugural event in 2017.
 Local MP Peter Kyle commented that it was “a chance for the disability community to come together, to celebrate and socialise.
 It really shows what a few caring but passionate people can achieve.”

 The Health Lottery is raising funds to support similarly worthy causes throughout the South East of England in August 2019.
-To date, over £110 million has been raised for good causes through The Health Lottery.
+To date, over £111 million has been raised for good causes through The Health Lottery with the support of community members who play charity lottery.

 The charitable work was carried out as a result of funds raised by charitable gambling organisations – spearheading campaigns across Great Britain, and raising crucial funds for many community-driven projects.